electron/electron/docs/api/web-contents.md

     * `canUndo` Boolean - Whether the renderer believes it can undo.
     * `canRedo` Boolean - Whether the renderer believes it can redo.
     * `canCut` Boolean - Whether the renderer believes it can cut.
-    * `canCopy` Boolean - Whether the renderer believes it can copy
+    * `canCopy` Boolean - Whether the renderer believes it can copy.
     * `canPaste` Boolean - Whether the renderer believes it can paste.
     * `canDelete` Boolean - Whether the renderer believes it can delete.
     * `canSelectAll` Boolean - Whether the renderer believes it can select all.